crd3cc04/python-log-file-analyzer/README.md

 - Counts INFO, WARNING, and ERROR messages
 - Extracts and analyzes error messages
 - Identifies the most common error
-- Works with any plain‑text log file
+- Fully tested with pytest
-- Simple, clean Python code

 ---